-There are approximately 189 miles of roads within SIRWCD.
+There are approximately 189 miles of roads within the District.
 These roads give access to each subdivided parcel of land.
-Currently there are 96 miles of improved roads (paved and OGEM) and 92 miles of unpaved roads in SIRWCD.
+Currently there are 96 miles of improved roads (paved and Open-Graded Emulsified Mix (OGEM)) and 92 miles of unpaved roads in the District.
 The improved roads include roads that are operated and maintained by Palm Beach County, the Town of Jupiter, and private entities or owners, which consist of approximately 42 miles of roadway.
 The District continues to maintain its roads through its grading operation and its road rehabilitation program for its paved roads.
-This year, Ranger Construction completed an asphalt overlay on Haynie Lane and North Florida Emulsion microsurfaced various intersections throughout the District.
-Figure 13 shows apron repair within Palm Beach Country Estates.
+This year, J.W.
+Cheatham, LLC completed an asphalt overlay on Haynie Lane from south of 167th Place N. to Randolph Siding Road and 145th Place North, 64th Way, 65th Way, 66th Trail North, 67th Trail North and 68th Trail North in Palm Beach Country Estates (see Figure 12).
 The District continuously monitors District owned roads for any needed repairs or replacements.